 There's something special about a holiday house!

-This weekend sees a long standing Ewer family Thanksgiving tradition: on Black Friday, my husband and I will scour the storage room, drag out the boxes, and begin decorating for Christmas.
+This weekend sees a long standing family Thanksgiving tradition: on Black Friday, I will scour the storage room, drag out the boxes, and begin decorating for Christmas.

-Best of all, his enthusiasm--and the spell of a holiday house--will rub off on me.
+Best of all, the feeling will last for days.
 Each evening, I'll circle the house, plugging in lights and flipping switches.
-I'll pause by the "travel tree", a small artificial tree holding all the ornaments and keepsakes we've collected on trips around the world.
+I'll pause by the "travel tree", a small artificial tree holding all the ornaments and keepsakes collected on trips around the world.

 I'll smile at "The Wise Santa", and remember the wonderful afternoon when my 16-year-old daughter and I constructed him from batting and fabric and tiny toys.